-We all know how stressful yet crucial monitoring KPI metrics can be.
-You test and run experiments with different content tactics to maintain growing engagement rates.
+We all know how stressful yet crucial it is to monitor engagement rates on Facebook and Instagram.
+You develop new content strategies, engage with audiences 24/7, and monitor social media competitors.
 However, at the end of the day, neither Facebook nor Instagram favors Business Pages.
 Fact!
 So frustrated page admins panic and choose a path with the lowest resistance.
-Since the “boost post” on Facebook or “promote” on Instagram buttons are tempting and so easy to click on.
+Since the “boost post” on Facebook or “promote” on Instagram buttons are tempting and so easy to click.

-In this article, we will reverse engineer boosted posts and will show you what exactly happens when you click that magic button.
+This article will reverse engineer boosted and promoted posts and show you what exactly happens when you click that magic button.

 What is the “Boost post” feature?